gmcfall/semantictools/examples/lti/README.md

 The key artifact that drives the entire methodology is an RDF ontology.
 Unfortunately, most of the tools for constructing an RDF ontology require highly specialized knowledge.
-To simplify the process, we start with UML since it is familiar to most software engineers.
-In particular, we use StarUML to create a logical model of the resources, and then we generate the RDF ontologies using a custom template (the �RDF Schema� template discussed above).
+To simplify the process, we geenerally start with UML since it is familiar to most software engineers.
+In particular, we use StarUML to create a logical model of the resources, and then we generate the RDF ontologies using a custom template.
+See  [semantictools-staruml/README] (http://github.com/gmcfall/semantictools/blob/master/semantictools-staruml/README.md)

 # Cookbook